cb1kenobi/dojo-toolkit-module/README.txt

 Compatibility
 *******************************************************************************

-This module has been developed and tested on Drupal 5.1 and PHP 5.1.6 on Linux.
+This module has been developed and tested on the following configuration:
+ - Drupal 5.1 and PHP 5.1.8 on Linux
+ - Drupal 5.2 and PHP 5.2.1 on Linux

+It has not been tested with Windows, so it is very possible it won't work.
+There are portions of PHP code that rely on PHP 5, but with minor changes should work with PHP 4.

 This module also includes a front-end to the Dojo Subversion repository.
 In order for this functionality to work, you must have the Subversion command-line client installed.
-This feature has only been tested with the Linux version.

 *******************************************************************************
 Install